pyaf/ssd/log.md

 before starting a new experiment, create a local copy of ckpt, model and events log file with a little documentation.

+## 22oct2
+without photometric augmentations, no transfer learning, with weights_init, with normalization (/255)

 ## 10oct => all augmentations for train

 CLS_THRESH: mAP